How to make face masks for kids and adults—no sewing machine required

 This story has been updated.
-It was first published in June 10, 2020.
+It was first published on June 10, 2020.

-As vaccines continue to roll out across the US, some states have lifted mask mandates and restrictions.
-But the guidelines from the Centers for Disease Control and Prevention are adamant that fully vaccinated people still need to wear face coverings indoors, and wherever social distance is not possible—even outdoors.
+As vaccines continue to roll out, the highly contagious delta variant keeps spreading throughout the country.
+COVID-19 hospitalizations have doubled in the past two weeks in the US alone, and some states have reinstated mask mandates for any indoor activities—for vaccinated and unvaccinated folks alike.
+This is in line with guidelines from the Centers for Disease Control and Prevention that recommend everyone wear face coverings wherever social distancing is not possible—even outdoors.

-These findings have been backed by more recent studies, that confirm cloth masks are able to reduce the number of droplets that make it into the air, and that may carry the virus.
-This is why wearing a cloth mask is better than wearing no mask.
+Recent studies have been able to confirm cloth masks can reduce the number of droplets that make it into the air, and that may carry the coronavirus.
+This is why wearing a cloth mask is better than wearing no mask at all.

 And good hygiene extends to cloth masks, too.
-Everyone, especially those taking care of a sick loved one, should have at least a couple so they can sterilize one while wearing the other.
+Everyone, especially those taking care of a sick loved one, should have at least a couple of face coverings so they can sterilize one while wearing the other.

 - Needle and thread

 - Permanent marker

 (Optional) 60 inches of ribbon, between ½ and 1 inch wide

 - Warning: We specifically recommend a reusable grocery bag made of non-woven polypropylene (NWPP for short), not a disposable plastic one.
 It may sound obvious, but you’ll need to be able to breathe through the mask.
 Stay away from insulated bags (these usually have some foil material on the inside) and waterproof bags lined with plastic, too.

 - Note: If you can, choose the bag with the longest handles you can find.
 This project will be easier if you can use them as straps for the mask.
 If the handles aren’t long enough, we’ll explain how to make straps out of ribbon.